dewan-ahmed/quick-labs/instructions/guide-rest-intro/README.md

 The method body returns the result of **System.getProperties()** that is of type **java.util.Properties**.
 Since the method is annotated with **@Produces(MediaType.APPLICATION_JSON)**, JAX-RS uses JSON-B to automatically convert the returned object to JSON data in the HTTP response.

+# Building and running the application locally

+To try out the application locally, first go to the **finish** directory and run the following Maven  goal to build the application and deploy it to Open Liberty:

+`mvn liberty:run`

+Click on the **Launch Application** tab at the top and enter "9080" for the port.
+This will take you to the OpenLiberty landing page.
+To view the system properties, append "/LibertyProject/System/propertie" after the URL and you should be seeing a long list of parameters like below:

+{
+  ...
+  "user.timezone": "Etc/UTC",
+  "java.vm.specification.version": "11",
+  "os.name": "Linux",
+  "server.output.dir": "/opt/ol/wlp/output/defaultServer/",
+  ...
+}

 # Configuring the server